Preferences

 The Color Management settings in the Preferences.

-The settings in this section define how imported colors are interpreted and rendered colors are displayed or passed on in an image file.
-In general, Color Management deals with the fundamental problem that we need the most precise color and brightness values possible during rendering, but the color values set or textures used in materials often only use a small part of this color space.
-In addition, the human eye or the display devices can only perceive or display a very small part of the mathematically possible color values.
-On the other hand, further processing of the rendered images in post-production benefits from the highest possible brightness and color density.
+The settings in this section determine how imported colors are interpreted and rendered colors are displayed or passed on in an image file.
+In general, color management deals with the basic problem that, on the one hand, we need the most precise color and brightness values possible during rendering, but set color values or textures used in materials often only use a small part of this color space.
+In addition, the human eye or display devices can only perceive or display a very small part of the computationally possible color values.
+On the other hand, the further processing of the rendered images in post-production benefits from the highest possible brightness and color density.

-Colors often have to be converted from smaller color spaces (e.g., color values set via color pickers or loaded JPG textures) into larger color spaces for rendering, while the render results have to be converted from these larger color spaces back into smaller ones, e.g., for displaying material preview images or in the Picture Viewer.
-After all, even monitors with a high dynamic range cannot fully display the huge color spaces used for rendering.
+Colors often have to be converted from smaller color spaces (e.g. color values set via color selectors or loaded JPG textures) into larger color spaces for rendering, while the render results have to be converted from these larger color spaces back into smaller ones, e.g. for displaying material preview images or in the Picture Viewer.
+Even monitors with a high dynamic range cannot fully display the huge color spaces used for rendering.

-An implementation of the OpenColorIO system (OCIO), in which the ACES color spaces are also available, is available by default.
-This enables comprehensive Color Mangement across different programs.
+By default, an implementation of the OpenColorIO system (OCIO) is available for this purpose, in which the ACES color spaces are also available.
+This enables comprehensive color management across different programs.
 With version 2025.0, its use has been further simplified so that you often don't have to worry about anything else.

-Please note, however, that older project files may still have been configured with other color spaces and the linear workflow.
-In such cases, the Color Mangement settings appear partially greyed out.
-The old Color Mangement is then retained for these scenes in order to be able to continue rendering comparable results.
+Please note, however, that older project files may still have been configured with other color spaces and the Linear workflow.
+In such cases, the Color Management settings will then appear partially grayed out.
+The old color management is then retained for these scenes in order to be able to continue rendering comparable results.
 However, the Change Render Space... button can also be used to convert such older scenes to the more modern ACEScg color space, for example.

-Here you will find information on the older Linear workflow.
-The corresponding "Simple" Color Mangement of earlier versions is documented here.
+Here you can find information on the older Linear Workflow.
+The corresponding "Simple" color management of earlier versions is documented here.

-The theory of Color Mangement is quite sophisticated overall and is subject to constant further development.
-If you would like to find out more about the basics, you can find an overview here.
+The theory of color management is quite sophisticated and is subject to constant development.
+If you would like to learn more about its basics, you will find an overview here.
 The following explanations deal more with the specific settings and modes as they are made available to you here in Cinema 4D.

 Note:

 The large color space used for rendering makes sense not only for the accuracy of the image calculation, but above all for post-processing.
-The more color information and gradations there are in the brightness, the more intensively color and brightness transitions can be edited in post-production without tearing or other artifacts.
+The more color information and gradations in the brightness are available, the more intensively color and brightness transitions can be edited in post-production without tearing or other artifacts.
 Therefore, only formats that can handle the high bit depths and floating point values, but at the same time can also contain additional layers, for example, should be used to save the renderings.
-Special HDRI formats such as OpenEXR are often used for this purpose.
+Special HDRI formats such as OpenEXR are often suitable for this.

 Change Render Space...

 In general, it always makes sense to use the largest possible color space for rendering so that, for example, extreme lighting conditions in the scene do not result in visible gradations in brightness gradients (banding) or the clipping of color values.
-Even if these problems are not immediately visible in the rendered image, it can make subsequent recoloring or brightening in post-production impossible, for example, as tearing will occur in these areas.
+Even if these problems are not immediately visible in the rendered image, it can make subsequent recoloring or brightening in post-production impossible, for example, as this will result in tearing in these areas.

 It is also helpful for the rendering that a gamma weighting of the brightness is not already calculated.
-This would often mean that contrasts would be enhanced, which would also make post-processing more complicated and change the mathematically precise color values.
-For this reason, color spaces that use colors and their brightness in a mathematically exact and linear way are suitable for rendering.
-For this reason, Cinema 4D only offers color spaces for rendering that meet these criteria as standard.
+This would often mean that contrasts would already be enhanced, which would also make post-processing more complicated and change the mathematically precise color values.
+For this reason, color spaces that use colors and their brightnesses in a mathematically precise and linear way are ideal for rendering.
+For this reason, Cinema 4D only offers color spaces for rendering that meet these criteria by default.

 Current Render Space

-First, the color space currently being used for rendering is displayed in the Change Render Space dialog under Current Render Space.
+First, the color space currently used for rendering is displayed in the Convert Render Space dialog under Current Render Space.
 For new projects, this is always ACEScg, as this color space only uses positive values for color components and can therefore be processed by all image and video programs without any problems.
-This color space is also large enough for most applications.
+In addition, this color space is large enough for most applications.
 Only the ACES2065-1 color space is even larger, but can also contain negative values.

-When loading older projects, the Legacy mode can also be displayed here, which corresponds to the old Linear workflow (see also the left-hand side of the following image).
-By changing the New Render Space setting, all color spaces can generally be converted into one another.
-When switching from larger to smaller color spaces, however, this can also lead to changes in the renderings.
-However, the textures and colors entered are converted to the selected render color space by default.
+When loading older projects, the Compatibility Mode can also be displayed here, which corresponds to the old linear workflow (see also the left side of the following illustration).
+By changing the New Render Space setting, all color spaces can generally be converted to each other.
+However, when changing from larger to smaller color spaces, there may also be changes in the renderings.
+By default, however, the textures and colors entered are not converted.

 Convert Color settings for render color space.